KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

                                      video data is re-extracted (e.g. 100K)
     -R, --retries RETRIES            Number of retries (default is 10), or "infinite"
+    --file-access-retries RETRIES    Number of times to retry on file access error (default is 3), or "infinite"
     --fragment-retries RETRIES       Number of retries for a fragment (default is 10), or "infinite" (DASH, hlsnative and ISM)